kimitaka/simple-qrcode/docs/ja/README.md

 		'password' => 'Password of the network',
 		'hidden' => 'Whether the network is a hidden SSID or not.'
 	]);

 	//Connects to an open WiFi network.
 	QrCode::wiFi([
 		'ssid' => 'Network Name',
 	]);

 	//Connects to an open, hidden WiFi network.
 	QrCode::wiFi([
 		'ssid' => 'Network Name',
 		'hidden' => 'true'
 	]);

-	//Connects to an secured, WiFi network.
+	//Connects to a secured WiFi network.
 	QrCode::wiFi([
 		'ssid' => 'Network Name',
 		'encryption' => 'WPA',
 		'password' => 'myPassword'
 	]);

 >WiFi scanning is not currently supported on Apple Products.

 <a id="docs-common-usage"></a>